-ITEMS TO BE INSPECTED INSPECTION TO PERFORM Indicator lamps Ensure engine temperature indicator lamp is off (shut engine off if light remains on) Transmission lever Check operation of transmission lever (F, N and R) Brakes Drive forward slowly a few feet and apply both brake levers and the brake lock individually.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Indicator lamps Ensure engine oil/temperature indicator lamp is off (shut engine off if light remains on) Transmission lever Check operation of transmission lever (F, N and R) Brakes Drive forward slowly a few feet and apply all brakes individually to test them.
 The brakes must fully apply.
-Lever and lock must fully return when released.
-Gauge Ensure operation of turn signal indicator lamps in gauge Ensure gauge lighting is functioning properly Ensure speedometer and odometer function properly when driving forward Emergency engine stop switch Check that the emergency engine stop switch is working properly Ignition switch Check if ignition switch is working properly by restarting and stopping the engine
+Lever and pedal must fully return when released Emergency engine stop switch Check that the emergency engine stop switch is working properly Ignition switch Check if ignition switch is working properly by restarting and stopping the engine